powerapi-ng/powerapi-ng.github.io/pages/howto/deploy_rapl.md

 ## Deploy the RAPL-Formula

-As explained [here](powerapi_howitworks.html#power-meter-architecture) The power meter need two mongoDB databases to connect the formula to the sensor and to store the power consumption information computed by the formula.
+As explained [here](powerapi_howitworks.html#power-meter-architecture) The power meter need two mongoDB databases.
+One to connect the formula to the sensor and an other to store the power consumption information computed by the formula.

 We assume that this two databases are hosted on the same mongoDB instance but different instances could be used for each database.
 In the rest of its